 Here’s a hint: Forget about spring cleaning for now

-As the COVID-19 public health emergency continues unfolding across the United States and the world, each day we are forced to adjust to the new realities of how we live, work, raise our families, and stay safe and healthy.
+As the COVID-19 public health emergency continues to unfold across the United States and the world, each day we are forced to adjust to the new realities of how we live, work, raise our families, and stay safe and healthy.

-There are many unsung heroes in this global pandemic.
-Among them, the residential garbage men and women who are on the frontline in communities all across our great country.
-Many of them work for city governments and are essential providers in a time where we are seeing a dramatic increase in the volume of garbage volume as the sharp rise in individuals working from home means we are throwing away more residential waste and recycling than ever before.
+There are many unsung heroes in this global pandemic; among them are the residential garbage men and women who are on the frontline in communities all across our great country.
+Many of these heroes work for city governments and are essential providers in a time when we are seeing a dramatic increase in the volume of garbage as the sharp rise in individuals working from home means we are throwing away more residential waste and recycling than ever before.

 Being a garbage collector is one of the toughest and most dangerous jobs in the world.
 More often than not, this work is out of sight and out of mind; but during our current public health emergency, this work is suddenly more visible than ever.
 The link between this critical work and maintaining the public health is indisputable, and these everyday heroes are fighting each day to keep our communities safe and ensure that we maintain our quality of life.